 - Eat 1 cup of low-fat or fat-free yogurt with fruit for breakfast or a snack.

-- Top a baked potato with ½ cup steamed broccoli and ¼ cup shredded low-fat or fat-free cheese.
+- Top a baked potato with steamed broccoli and shredded low-fat or fat-free cheese.
 For additional calcium, substitute plain Greek yogurt for sour cream.

-- Add ½ cup cooked calcium-rich greens (collard greens, turnip greens, kale) to meals.
+- Add calcium-rich greens (like collard greens, turnip greens or kale) to meals.

 - Enjoy ½ cup cooked soybeans or 5 dried figs for a snack.

-- Make a breakfast shake by blending milk or calcium-fortified beverage with fruit and greens.
+- Make a breakfast shake by blending milk or a calcium-fortified beverage with fruit and a green, like spinach.

 Calcium is absorbed best if your intake of calcium-rich foods is spread out during the day.
-A registered dietitian nutritionist can help you choose foods or a combination of foods and a supplement to meet your individual calcium needs, while keeping in mind calcium intake should not exceed 2,500 milligrams per day for adults between ages 19 and 50.
+An RDN can help you choose foods or a combination of foods and a supplement to meet your individual calcium needs, while keeping in mind calcium intake should not exceed 2,500 milligrams per day for adults between ages 19 and 50.
 This amount is reduced to 2,000 milligrams per day for adults over 51.